AustenLamacraft/academic-kickstart/content/courses/tqm-lectures/_index.md

     weight: 1
 ---

-These are the slides from Michaelmas 2020
+These are the slides from Michaelmas 2020.
+If you want a nice printable version for saving as a PDF, you can use e.g. [auste.nl/slides/many-body-wavefunctions/?print-pdf#/](https://auste.nl/slides/many-body-wavefunctions/?print-pdf#/)